 Access state plans for flu preparedness.
 Standards related to keeping state government functioning (incl. food supply, transportation); protecting citizens, slowing the spread of disease, providing healthcare and handling mass casualties; as well as infrastructure responsibilities should be outlined.
 See how your state is doing.

 Other Helpful Listings

-This Get A Kit from ready.gov provides a list of supplies and materials to assemble NOW as an emergency supply kit.
+This Build A Kit from ready.gov provides a list of supplies and materials to assemble NOW as an emergency supply kit.
 Water, food, bedding, prescriptions, can opener, first-aid kit, dust mask, flashlight, batteries, radio, whistle to signal help, and more.
-Minimum plan: 3 days.
-See 2-week plan for Pandemic Flu at Consumer Health Ratings
+Minimum plan: 3 days

 OSHA's guide to help hospitals and employees get ready and respond to an influenza pandemic addresses clinical information about influenza, infection control and hand hygiene, employee vaccination, protective equipment, self-triage guidelines if you have flu symptoms, and more.
 Practical and well-referenced; 103 pages; updated for 2009